State law · Virginia

 Bottom line

-Stay compliant: 14+ to operate Class 3, helmet on Class 3 always (operator AND passenger), keep your bike inside the 1,000 W / 28 mph envelope, and check posted trail rules on the W&OD, Mount Vernon, and Virginia Capital trails — local agencies can restrict where e-bikes ride even though state law is permissive.
+Stay compliant: 14+ to operate Class 3, helmet on Class 3 always (operator AND passenger), Class 3 must have a working mph speedometer, keep your bike inside the 750 W / 28 mph envelope, and check posted trail rules on the W&OD, Mount Vernon, and Virginia Capital trails — local agencies can prohibit Class 3 on their paths.

 Virginia rules sourced from the PeopleForBikes Virginia handout.
 Statutes (§46.2-100, §46.2-904.1, §46.2-908.1, §46.2-906.1) at law.lis.virginia.gov.
 State park policy from the Virginia DCR.
 Trail rules from NOVA Parks + the Virginia Capital Trail Foundation.